Daniel203/path-finding-visualizer/README.md

 # Path Finding Visualizer
-A website that allows you to visualize some path finding algorithms
+A website that allows you to visualize some path finding algorithms.

+Try it out using this link: [https://daniel203.github.io/path-finding-visualizer/](https://daniel203.github.io/path-finding-visualizer/)

 ### Description
 It's a website written in rust using the [yew](https://yew.rs/) crate. <br>